-- Math Corps tutors are individuals engaged in a commitment of service, during the school year, in meeting needs in their local communities through AmeriCorps and are commonly referred to as "members" or "tutors." - Math Corps tutors maintain a stable, regular schedule of hours at a site and are supervised by an Internal Coach at the site. - Math Corps tutors are not employees of the school nor are they paraprofessionals; they may not be used to supplant services provided by the site employees (including lunchroom duty, playground supervision, etc.). - Tutors receive a living allowance and earn hours of service toward an education award to pay educational expenses at qualified institutions of higher education, for educational training, or to repay qualified student loans.
+- Math Corps tutors are individuals engaged in a commitment of service through AmeriCorps and are commonly referred to as "Members" or "tutors." - Math Corps tutors maintain a stable, regular schedule of hours at a site. - Math Corps tutors are not employees of the school nor are they paraprofessionals; they may not be used to supplant services provided by Partner employees (including lunchroom duty, playground supervision, etc.).
+Partners may not hire or employ Members during their term of service. - Tutors receive a living allowance and earn hours of service toward an education award to pay qualified educational expenses to repay qualified student loans.